This lesson covers the key spatial attributes that are needed to work with spatial data including: Coordinate Reference Systems (

 After completing this tutorial, you will be able to:

-- Be able to describe what a Coordinate Reference System (
+- Describe what a Coordinate Reference System (

-- Be able to list the steps associated with plotting 2 datasets stored using different coordinate reference systems
+- List the steps associated with plotting 2 datasets stored using different coordinate reference systems

 In summary - a coordinate reference system (

-In this lesson we will explore what a
+In this lesson you will explore what a

 CRS is.
 And how it can impact your data when you are working with it in a tool like